LennartJKlein/pathfinder/experiments/netlist-length/README.md

 | **Scores at 55 gates** | **Scores at 75 gates** | **Scores at 85 gates** |
 | ![55 regression][55 reg] | ![75 regression][75 reg] | ![85 regression][85 reg] |

+The data actually does bent a bit.
+The scatter dots start above the line, dip beneath it and rise above the line again.

 ## Conclusions

-Within the scope of our experiment and by the data we were able to produce, we can say that the score function increases linearly with the length of a netlist.
+Within the scope of our experiment and by the data we were able to produce, we can say that the score function **does not increase linearly** with the length of a netlist.
 There are two possible explanations for this phenomenon:
 1. The written program always produces the best score for a netlist (which has the shortest possible paths, so the score is only depending on the amount of paths that is drawn)
 2. The score function has a simple nature.
-If it contained more variables, it could be that the score function behaves differently.
+If it contained more variables, it could be that the score function behaves more linearly.

 ## Discussion

 After completing this experiment, we found some ways to improve and extend this experiment in the future:
 1. Increase the scope of the experiment by generating netlists with a length of 50 and up.
-This can be used to verify or disprove the credibility of this experiment.
+This can be used to see how the curve behaves beyond the tested perspective, so we can verify or disprove the credibility of this experiment.
 2. Find a way to shorten the runtime of the program (runXX.py) to generate results faster.
 3. Save more data of every solution than purely the score of the board.
 For example:
 	- if all connections were made